 Safety of the most vital assets of your organization – the researchers and staff – is of primary importance when conducting cutting-edge science.
 All risks and associated controls to mitigate should be documented.
 When assessing risks in the lab spaces, here is a starting point for what questions to ask.

 - What are the risks?
 Understand if there is PPE required for each risk.

 - Who has access to lab spaces where risks are present?
 Only employees who have been trained to work in a specific lab space should be allowed to access the lab unless they are escorted by trained employee.

 - How will risks be mitigated?
 Typical risks may include:

-- Ventilation risk from chemical use
+- Ventilation risk from chemical use or other airborne hazards

 - Electrical hazards